crystallabs/crysterm/documentation/positioning.md

 - Sets `self.position.* = value` (e.g. `self.position.left = 30`)
 - Returns the (possibly casted) value that was set

-Note from the above that values assigned to l/t/r/b are not kept in properties of the same name, but setting e.g. `rleft=(value)` actually saves the value to `self.position.left`.
+Take note above that values assigned to l/t/r/b are not kept in properties of the same name, but setting e.g. `rleft=(value)` actually saves the value to `self.position.left`.

-Thus, it is these fields in `self.position.*` that contains values directly as specified by user (e.g. 30, "center", "30%" etc.)
+Thus, it is these fields in `self.position.*` that contain values directly as specified by user (e.g. 30, "center", "30%" etc.).

-See more in `lib/widgets/element.js:1369` if interested.
+See more in Blessed's `lib/widgets/element.js:1369` if interested.

 ### Getters